What are the odds of winning the lottery with quick picks? Are quick picks better than picking your own numbers?

-This caveat is added because this question was originally just supposed to address those people thinking in terms of the maths involved for multiple random events happening.
-That didn’t really cover things properly for those thinking in terms of whether a hand picked set of numbers can be better somehow.
-So here goes…
+This caveat is added because this question was originally just supposed to address those people thinking in terms of the maths involved (for multiple random events happening).
+That didn’t really cover things properly for those wanting to know if a hand picked set of numbers can be better somehow.

 Think about it – how many test draws do you need to run to prove with 100% certainty that a lottery draw machine is ‘perfectly random’?